Best Mixing Subwoofers

 In case you are searching for a subwoofer that can pair perfectly with Genelec’s active studio monitors, the Genelec 7350A active subwoofer is the perfect selection.

-The 8-inch Genelec 7350A subwoofer is a compact powered subwoofer for 2.1 or 5.1 techniques when paired with the Genelec 8320A or 8330A studio monitors for each stereo and encompass sound purposes in the studio and even at home.
+The 8-inch Genelec 7350A subwoofer is a compact powered subwoofer for 2.1 or 5.1 techniques when paired with the Genelec 8320A or 8330A studio monitors for each stereo and encompasses sound purposes in the studio and even at home.

 The 7350A has a single 8-inch driver powered by a 150 W amplifier.
 It’s fairly highly effective for being an extra compact sub and may put out fairly high SPL within a 1-meter distance.
-The full frequency response range of the Genelec 7350A is 22 Hz to 150 Hz, which is a lot low and also you won’t be lacking any sub frequencies.
+The full frequency response range of the Genelec 7350A is 22 Hz to 150 Hz, which is a lot low and also you won’t be lacking any sub-frequencies.

 The 7350A extends the low-frequency range all the way down to 22 Hz, which is made doable by the Laminar Spiral Enclosure (LSE) patented by Genelec.
 The Laminar Spiral Enclosure drastically modifications how high volume low-frequency vitality is delivered in a vital listening surrounding.